-In well ventilated spaces, CO2 should stay below about 800-950 ppm in normal times.
-However during a pandemic it is better to be closer to 700 ppm.
+In well ventilated spaces, CO2 should stay below about 800-950 ppm.
 In poorly ventilated spaces CO2 can reach levels of 3,000-5,000 ppm which is a very dangerous situation ( this can easily happen while driving my car if I don’t take preventative measures).

-Surveying retail, pubs and clubs, libraries, classrooms and public buildings can be useful to get a general sense of which spaces may have the worst ventilation, and prioritizing actions there.
+Surveying CO2 levels in retail, cafes, bars, rideshare, libraries, classrooms and public buildings can be useful to get a general sense of which spaces may have the worst ventilation, and prioritizing actions there.

 Learn more about protecting ourselves from COVID-19 aerosol transmission from scientists and researchers in this field (updated regularly) – https://tinyurl.com/FAQ-aerosols